Configuration Usage

 Config Management Techniques

 The configuration file reader provides several alternatives for managing the complexity of a large configuration.
-The block / endblock construct can be used to shorted config lines and modularize the configuration.
+The block / endblock construct can be used to shorten config lines and modularize the configuration.
 The include directove can be used to share or reuse portions of a config.

 Starting with the example config section that selects an algorithm and configures it: